rmsk2/pgz2flash/README.md

 # Limitations

-The loader is mapped to memory bank 5, i.e. it becomes visible at at address $A000 in the CPUs 16 bit address space.
-From this follows the requirement that the start address of the original PGZ must not be in the area of $A000-$BFFF.
-The last operation performed by the loader is a `JMP` to the start address of the PGZ and if the loader would map itself out of this RAM block it would pull the rug from under its own feet before being able to execute the `JMP`instruction.

-Another thing to remember is that if your program depends on files which have to be read from a drive for initialization purposes then these files will not become part of the flash image.
+If your program depends on files which have to be read from a drive for initialization purposes then these files will not become part of the flash image.
 I expect such programs to work just fine as a KUP but they still need their files stored on disk in order to run.

 # Building the program